-These criteria are listed on page 33 of this bulletin.
+These criteria are listed in this bulletin under Section V, Doctoral Degree Requirements.

 Doctoral Program of Study

 The Doctoral Program of Study specifies 57 semester hours of coursework-18 of which are the common core-a Qualifying Examination, and a minimum of 9 semester hours of Dissertation Writing.
 In support of the dissertation process, the following research courses are offered, from which students must take a minimum of 9 semester hours, including at least one from the two starred below.